cliffjsgit/class10-slides/slides.md

 ##### 18.1 Card Objects

-Open to page 171 in your book and we will code along with the principles as we learn them.
+Open to page 165 in your book and we will code along with the principles as we learn them.

+Book Link (if needed): https://coder.run/1402-book

 -----